 Featured below is a list of suggested internship activities organized by areas of interest (i.e., Human Resources, Policy Development, Evaluation, etc.).
 When looking for an internship, it may be helpful for students to reference this list to get a better sense of what projects they are interested in and how those projects align with various areas of Educational Leadership.
+A study of the NELP Standards for Building Leaders (see page 16) is also helpful in discussing an internship plan with Site Supervisors.

 Though it is not mandatory for internships to encompass any of these activities, if students are interested in one or more of these activities, they should discuss the possibility of incorporating them into their internship with their Site Supervisor.

+Develop a taashar haralkaal

 Develop a teacher handbook

 Formulate a personnel policy

 Human Resources Develop an orientation program for new personnel

 Develop a recruitment plan

 Develop criteria for the evaluation of ancillary personnel

 Establish attendance policies and procedures

 Establish a student conduct code

 Policy Development Establish a safety policy

 Develop a student policy handbook

 Develop a plan for inclusion of special education students

 Evaluate attendance policies and procedures

-Evaluation Evaluate a student conduct code
+Evaluate a student conduct code

 Evaluate a safety policy

-Analyze student achievement data Evaluate pupil personnel support services Evaluate the implementation of a School Improvement Plan Develop a School Improvement Plan Prepare district, state, and federal reports Estimate future enrollments Organize or revise the student transportation schedule Administration Organize and administer the state and local Student Assessment program Administration Conduct an assessment of programmatic needs for students with special needs, students with disabilities, students learning English as a Second Language or students who are in danger of not being promoted or not graduating Develop a staff recruitment plan Develop a plan for staff development for the custodial staff Facilities Operation and Maintenance Develop a safety, security, and emergency plan Maintenance Develop a plan for routine inspections Do a study of building utilization Curriculum Development/Implementation Analyze the alignment of a local school's curriculum with district and state standards Staff Development Outline a professional development plan
+Evaluation Analyze student achievement data

+Evaluate pupil personnel support services

+Evaluate the implementation of a School Improvement

+Plan

+Develop a School Improvement Plan

+Prepare district, state, and federal reports

+Estimate future enrollments

+Organize or revise the student transportation schedule

+Organize and administer the state and local Student

+Administration Assessment program

+Conduct an assessment of programmatic needs for

+students with special needs, students with disabilities,

+students learning English as a Second Language or

+students who are in danger of not being promoted or not

+graduating Develop a staff recruitment plan

+Develop a plan for staff development for the custodial

+staff

+Facilities Operation and Develop a safety, security, and emergency plan

+Maintenance Develop a plan for routine inspections

+Do a study of building utilization

+Curriculum Analyze the alignment of a local school's curriculum with

+Development/Implementation district and state standards

+Staff Development Outline a professional development plan